Pieter van Woensel, Remarks, made on a journey through Turkey, Natolia, the Crimea and Russia, in the Years 1784–89

 Commentary to Preface, Bundle One and Bundle Two.

-(Part III.
-Commentary to Bundle Three – Bundle Six.
-Date and price to be announced)
+Commentary to Bundle Three – Bundle Six; cumulative Index.

 Keywords: Pieter van Woensel ; Remarks ; Aanteekeningen ; the influence of the Bible, Grotius, Pufendorf, Montaigne, Montesquieu, Rousseau, Voltaire, Christian Wolff, Gibbon, Chesterfield, Cervantes, Matthias Claudius, Count Rantzow, Swedenborg, Buffon, Van ’s-Gravesande, Pallas, Sterne on Pieter van Woensel; Baron Munchausen, Jens Baggesen, Rochefoucault, Bernard Mandeville, Marmontel, Bélisaire; lenghty discussion of Van Woensel’s reworkings and translations (Tafreel, and Précis) of Raynal; analysis of sources for Remarks (Aanteekeningen): Toderini, Habesci (Businello), James Porter, Guys, Tournefort, Peyssonnel, Lady Craven, Ferrières Sauveboeuf, Niebuhr, Choiseul-Gouffier, d’Ohsson, Marsigli, Baron de Tott, Björnståhl, Cantemir; in-depth analysis of the enigmatic portrait of Van Woensel by Pieter Wagenaar Jr. and engraver Francis(cus) Sansom; Willem Holtrop; Revs.
 Ouboter (Kouweboter) and Ockerse; Eugenios Voulgaris; artists De Bruyn (Bruin), Van der Steen, Michel Serre, Menasi, and Chodowiecki; playwrights Jan Vos and Nomsz; Halbertsma, Van der Willigen, Tydeman and Busken Huet on Van Woensel; the use of and play with abbreviations and acronyms by Van Woensel and his relatives like Van der Meersch, Van Limborch, De Riemer, Joannes Drieberge: p.v.w.m.d. , d.m.w.v.p. , portlohah , r.d.b.g.d.i.h.m.v. , t.a.r.p.t.o.l.a. , e.l.e.o.d.h.o. ; never before used, extensive material from archives and primary sources on Van Woensel’s relations with diplomats and merchants in Constantinople: Heidenstam, Hochepied, Van Lennep, Frémeaux, Joost Frederik Tor, Kroll, Panchaud, Testa, Van Dedem, Brentano, Richard Willis (married to Marie, daughter of Samuel and Marie Claire Borneman (Bornman), and befriended with George Baldwin), Van der Schroeff, Bulgakov, Jean François Ribe; Swildens, Oldenkop (Oldecop); his niece Petronella van Woensel and her contribution to Jacobus Kantelaar’s Album Amicorum; Suriname in the lives of Pieter and Joan van Woensel, Christiaan Congo Loango, mombieren, Surinaamsche Almanak and Adriaan Lammens; references to colleague phycisians like Hajrullah Effendi, Mustapha Effendi, Seid Mohammed, Gobis (Gobbis, and the Rodolphe Braggiotti and Marie Dané families), Karadja (Karadgea Caradja), Treves (from Padua), Edward Ives, Boerhaave; Gaubius recommends Pieter, a favourite former pupil, for medical mission to Russia; Hovius, Deiman, De Haen, Galen, Sydenham, Priestley, Thomas Cogan, Schreiber; Pieter van Woensel on Dutch military men and engineers: Van Kinsbergen, Cornelis Redelykheid, J.H.O. de Winter (read: H.J.O. de Winter, Hendrik); Le Roy; Suvorov, Potemkin, Orlov; toraquis, Katib Çelebi (Hadji Khalifa)